Speed Read (tldr) of Understanding and Coping with Grief

 Elizabeth Janca, experienced school administrator, Licensed Professional Counselor, and Possip Reporter shares different types of grief, the stages, and ways to cope with or mourn loss.

 We often think of grief as a result of death, but it’s important to realize it can be the loss of a friendship, removing someone from your life, or regretting actions.
-Some important things to remember are that it looks different for everyone, there is not a set amount of time to experience it, and moving on doesn’t mean forgetting.
+Some important things to remember are that grief looks different for everyone, there is not a set amount of time to experience it, and moving on doesn’t mean forgetting.

 The Grieving Process

 Experiencing grief is natural and what is considered “normal” varies based on culture, people, and situations.
 While it does look different for everyone, we can generally identify if someone is experiencing acute, complicated, or integrated grief.
-Firstly, become aware of different types of grieving:
+Firstly, become aware of different types of grief:

 Acute Grief